-Closure of a single pole, normally open switch between FS7 and GND will initiate parameters stored in schedule 2.
+Closure of a single pole, normally open switch between FS7 and GND will initiate schedule 2.
+The control will deliver the programmed number of WELD cycles to the welding transformer at the programmed PERCENT CURRENT for schedule 2.

 1.1 STANDARD FEATURES